 - Become well-known with the structure of Data Sufficiency questions and the concepts they most likely to appear in the test

-- Keep practising reading comprehension in everyday reading and develop an eye to look for keywords, recognize the question type to master reading comprehension
+- Keep practising reading comprehension in everyday reading and develop an eye to look for keywords, and recognize the question type to master reading comprehension

 - Since you have practised a majority of quant topics, prepare a formula sheet of all important concepts of Maths for last-minute revision

 You are in the final stage of 1st month, now you have a lot to revise as well as some topics to practice.
 From this week onwards we will start practicing writing to ace the essay question.
 Here are your tasks for this week:

 - Revise basic concepts of combinatory and statistics